Advanced Metering Infrastructure

 All meters in OMWD’s service area will be retrofitted with AMI by 2025.
 AMI was first installed in 4S Ranch in 2013.
 4S Ranch was selected as the best initial candidate because of its density and flat area, and the project provided useful information for further expansion of AMI.
-AMI is being installed in the central portion of OMWD’s service area in 2019.
+AMI is currently being installed in the western portion of OMWD’s service area.
 Additional phases of expansion will follow.

 What does this mean to me?

 If your neighborhood is slated for upgrade to AMI, the transmitter currently attached to your meter will be replaced with an AMI transmitter.
 The lid of your meter box may be replaced as well.
 No action is required on your part.
 In the future, the new technology will allow you to more closely track and manage your water consumption.

 Will this change how my water use is metered?